perriera/extras/README.md

 	}

 ## extras/spdlog, (as a shared library)
- > when you git clone this repository to your directory structure build and compile using the install
+ > when you git clone this repository to your directory structure and build it using the install
  > procedure, (defined above), the ever popular spdlog library will now be available to you as a shared
  > library, (aka. libspdlogd.so).
 The need for this came about when the header-only version of spdlog
  > kept showing up as a static library, so we found a way to make it into a shared library for projects